cjisr-26/data-projects/README.md

 # data-projects
 Holds my personal or academic data science/analytics projects.

+## independent-study
+- Relevant documentation and code for my independent study at NCSU

 ## DataSciencePrompt_FanEngagement
 - Data science and analytics exercise used as part of a job application.